Queuety

 Inheriting parent state

-By default, spawn_workflows() merges the parent workflow's public state into every child payload.
+By default, start_workflows() merges the parent workflow's public state into every child payload.

-That means shared context such as brief_id, account_id, or campaign is automatically available in each spawned workflow.
+That means shared context such as brief_id, account_id, or campaign is automatically available in each started workflow.

 The source items_key and the result_key are excluded from inheritance so each child does not receive the whole task list or the final workflow ID array.